Ayan09110/CS230-Coursework/README.md

-This assignment involves using CSS to design an interface with an apple in the center of the screen, containing an apple and three buttons.
-These buttons control the start, stop, and pause functionalities of the timer.
-The timer runs for 1 minute.
-The timer will change its CSS style after it reaches 15 seconds.
-After the countdown finished, the clock will alert the user to take a short break.
+This blended-learning course provides an introduction to client-server information processing followed by an in-depth overview of the components and architecture of HTTP-based web applications.